rupamqt/Ai_Resume/README.md

 - User-friendly form to input personal and professional details
 - Generates a formatted resume based on user input
 - Basic resume generation (can be extended with AI integration)
+- **Enhanced visual styling with a background image for a better user experience**
+- **"Brainerds" header added at the top left corner**

 ## Technologies Used